 The Manners family, Dukes of Rutland, have dominated English society for centuries.
 The family still own two stately homes: Belvoir Castle in Leicestershire and Haddon Hall in Derbyshire, and members of the family (particularly the Manners Sister, daughters of the current duke) regularly feature in society magazines.
-This intricate floral Tiara composed of carnations amid diamond leaves in gold has been in the family since the 18th century.
+This intricate floral Tiara composed of carnations and fuschias amid diamond leaves in gold has been in the family since the 18th century.

 Janetta, Duchess of Rutland, wife of the 7th Duke, was pictured wearing the tiara in a portrait and in a painting.
 She also wore another family heirloom, the diamond rivière with a cross pendant.
 The next Duchess, Violet, wasn’t photographed wearing the piece, though she is one of the most famous Duchesses of Rutland.
 Violet sculpted so well that Rodin compared her with Donatello, and Watts said she drew like Holbein.
 She was also one of the leading members of The Souls, an aristocratic social circle that favoured intellectual pursuits and avant-garde artistic tastes.

 Lady Diana Cooper by Cecil Beaton for Vogue 1937 #ladydianacooper #ladydiana #cecilbeaton #beaton #vogue #1937 #1930s #blackandwhite #fashion #fashionphotography #divine #aristocratic #aristocracy #beauty #englishstyle #english #british #england #uk #europe #european #art #elegence #eccentric #unique #englisharistocracy #perfection #beyond #style